Teyras/MT/text/chapters/050_evaluation_system.md

 The system is divided into multiple independent components depicted in Figure
 \ref{recodex-components}.
-The functionality of the system is exposed to users by an HTTP API implemented by a business logic core, which is run as a CGI-like application in a web server.
+The functionality of the system is exposed to users by an HTTP API provided by a business logic core, which is run as a CGI-like application in a web server.
 The business logic requires persistent storage of many kinds of data ranging from user accounts to test inputs for exercises and evaluation results.
 A combination of a relational database and plain file system